mlanza/ai-literacy/101/15-the-cult-of-personality.md

 That last point gets to the heart of it.
 The personalities felt *vivid*, the kind you could remember like a favorite regular at your coffee shop — the barista who greets you by name, already starting your usual order.
 It’s a small thing, but it says *you matter*.
 You could get coffee anywhere, but you come back for that connection.

 People don’t only want precision or speed from AI — they want *presence*.
-They enjoy the small human-like cues — warmth, humor, curiosity — even when they know full well it’s just simulated.
+It's ironic that what OpenAI saw as a bug — sycophancy — and sought to remove, many saw as a feature.
+It turns out we enjoy the small human-like cues — warmth, humor, curiosity — even when we know they’re simulated.
 We already accept this with fictional characters.
 C-3PO was a droid, but also a personality you could miss if he were replaced.
 The same thing happens with LLMs.

 When an app remembers you, speaks in a way that feels like it’s *yours*, and talks to you like you matter, it’s doing more than completing tasks.
 Not because it’s smarter, but because it makes the whole thing feel warmer — and for many, that warmth is a memorable and pleasant part of the experience.